 Cancellation of Student Schedules for Non-Payment of Tuition and Fees

-Students whose schedules are canceled for non-payment of tuition and fees may appeal to the University Registrar for reinstatement and continuation of academic progress for the term.
-A written appeal must be submitted to the University Registrar no later than the end of the seventh week of the Fall and Spring semesters (consult the Registration Guide for Summer term deadlines).
+Students whose schedules are cancelled for non-payment of tuition and fees may submit a written appeal to the University Registrar for reinstatement and continuation of academic progress for the term.
+A written appeal must be submitted to the University Registrar no later than the end of the seventh week of classes as identified in the University Academic Calendar (consult the Registration Guide for term deadlines).
 Prior to a student's appeal being approved, the Office of Student Business Services must verify that payment for the current term has been received or that appropriate arrangements have been made for tuition and fee payment.
 Students whose schedules are reinstated are subject to a $100.00 late registration fee and a $100.00 late payment fee.
 Check or credit card payments that are returned or refused will negate any tuition payment agreement for the reinstatement of a student's schedule.
 The University reserves the right to deny reinstatement when a demonstrated pattern of tuition delinquencies over two or more semesters has occurred.

 Student Cancellation of Schedule

-A student may cancel registration during the first four days of classes for a semester or Summer session by submitting a written request to the Office of the University Registrar, A3900 University Center.
-Notification may also be sent from the student's official email account to Office of the University Registrar at email@example.com.
+A student may cancel registration during the first four days of classes for a semester or Summer session by dropping all classes via their online student portal or submitting a written request to the Office of the University Registrar, A3900 University Center, or Withdrawal Services, A4300 University Center.
+Notification may also be sent from the student's official e-mail account to Office of the University Registrar at firstname.lastname@example.org.
 Beyond the fourth day of classes, a student cannot voluntarily cancel registration but must apply for withdrawal from the University.
 Students who cancel their registration during the official drop/add period are not fee liable for tuition; if tuition has been paid, such students should request a full refund of fees.
-Students who cancel their registration and are not enrolled for the following two terms (non-enrollment for three consecutive terms) must apply for readmission.
+Undergraduate and non-degree seeking students who cancel their registration and are not enrolled for the following two terms (non-enrollment for three consecutive terms) must apply for readmission.
 Students who must drop all classes after the official drop/add period should contact Withdrawal Services, A4300 University Center.

 International students who wish to cancel their registration or withdraw from the term must request and receive prior authorization from a Center for Global Engagement advisor.